Q).Who is your membership?

-Q. What is the biggest issue facing sex workers in relation to their work?
+Q).
+What is the biggest issue facing sex workers in relation to their work?

 If you ask sex workers they will say it is the stigma and discrimination they face.
 Sex workers also worry about violence, and fear of disclosure.
 They worry that their friends or family may find out about them; they worry about their activities being reported to the Gardai resulting in court action.
 Many do not follow through with attending court because they are afraid their name will appear in a newspaper.
 They sometimes don't seek medical treatment after they have been violently attacked or report the incident to the Gardai for the same reasons.

-Q. Where do pimps fit into the picture?
+Q).
+Where do pimps fit into the picture?

-In Ireland, most sex workers don't appear to have pimps.
-In some cases vulnerable women and men may be forced into giving their earnings from sex work to a pimp.
-However, when they manage to extricate themselves from the pimp they continue to sex work and retain their earnings.
+In Ireland, most sex workers don't appear to have a pimp.
+That said, in some cases vulnerable women and men may be forced into giving their earnings from sex work to a pimp.
+Interventions and supports are needed to help the sex worker extricate themselves from this harmful and dangerous situation.
+Those who have been coerced into sex work to pay off a drug debt (for example) need support to exit prostitution.
 There is a distinction between a pimp and a partner.
 Sex workers like other workers may have partners, their partners may or may not know that they are involved in this type of work, and they both may be living off the proceeds of their work.

 Q) What about street workers or those using illicit drugs?